Posts in Life Coaching

 If you’re feeling like a lot of my clients out there it’s likely the end of the year break seems very far away!
 I’ve been feeling it too – drained and difficult to feel motivated, just going through the motions – but this isn’t me and I had to pull it back just for my own sanity!
 It’s difficult to stay motivated all the time, especially when you’re running your own business and your only source of motivation is you.
 However, that’s the game and I wouldn’t (more…)

 We’re 2 months into the new year and if you’re like most it probably feels like the break over Christmas is a distant memory.
 I’ve fallen into a familiar trap over the last couple of weeks and now it’s time for me to eat my own dog food.
-I’ve been going at quite the pace and treating my days and weeks as if I was running a marathon like a sprint.
-The problem with that of course is that it can be exhausting and my energy levels never really get a (more…)
+I’ve been going at quite the pace lately, neglecting the importance of strategic downtime and treating my days like a non-stop sprint.
+The problem with that of course is that it can be exhausting and my energy levels never really get a chance to recover before I go again.
+It’s clearly not sustainable and although the level of effort is the same, the level of productivity (or value I add) decreases and the level of stress remain consistently high.
+Think of it like the law of diminishing returns.

 What I Learned About Myself by Building a French Drain…